Appointment Details

 What do I need to bring to my appointment?

-Please bring a valid ID with your full name, signature and photograph such as a driver’s license or passport.
+Please bring a valid U.S. government-issued ID (such as a driver’s license or passport) with your full name, signature and photograph.

 How long are the appointments?

 Appointment times range between 30 minutes and 4 hours, depending on the donation type.
 For new and returning donor screening appointments, the appointment time is around 30 minutes.
-For Bone Marrow donations, the appointment time is between 45-60 minutes.
-For Leukapheresis donations, the appointment duration is 3-4 hours.
+For bone marrow donations, the appointment time is between 30-60 minutes.
+For Leukapheresis donations, the appointment duration is approximately 4 hours.
 At times, a whole blood donation will take place in conjunction with another donation.
-Please note that Whole Blood donations are not a stand-alone donation type.

 Please arrive 10-15 minutes early to your appointments.

-Do I need to arrive to my appointment early?
+Do I need to arrive at my appointment early?

-We recommend you arrive to your appointment at the scheduled time.
+We recommend you arrive at your appointment 10-15 minutes early.
 In the event that you’re running late, please call 510-495-0232 or email us so that we can accommodate you as best as possible.

 Compensation

-Am I compensated for my time of the infectious disease screening (IDS) appointment?
+Am I compensated for my time at the infectious disease screening (IDS) appointment?

-No, donors are not compensated for their time and effort involved at their IDS appointment.
+Potential donors receive a $20 gift card as a thank you for learning about our program when they come in for their IDS appointment.
 If you successfully complete your IDS appointment, you will become an enrolled donor in our program and will be compensated for future donations.

 How much will I be compensated for my time and effort?